Azure/bellhop/docs/scaler/modules/README.md

 You will need to switch off of the direction sent from the Engine function.
 Scaling up is the easier operation as it only requires parsing the values of the `"saveState-"` tags.

-`"$config"` is populated with the saved tag data and base data, providing the necessary parameters to the scaling command:
+`$config` is populated with the saved tag data and base data, providing the necessary parameters to the scaling command:
 ```
 switch ($direction) {
     'up' {